tessercat/daoistic-book/daodejing/15/english.md

 aren't perfectionists.

 Above all, imperfection
-means we can fail
+means we can fail,
-and not start from scratch.
+but not start from scratch.